 Pivot Points

-Pivot points are technical analysis tools used by traders to identify potential support and resistance levels in the market.
-They are calculated using the high, low, and close prices of a security or index over a specified period of time, typically the previous day or week.
+Pivot points are technical analysis tools that traders use to identify potential support and resistance levels in the market.
+They are calculated based on the high, low, and close prices of a security or index over a specified time frame, typically the previous day or week.

-There are several types of pivot points, including standard, Fibonacci, and Camarilla.
+Several types of pivot points exist, including standard, Fibonacci, and Camarilla.
 The most common type is the standard pivot point, which is calculated using the following formula:

 Pivot Point (PP) = (High + Low + Close) / 3